 Dr. F. Richard Hauck

-Hauck, like most (if not all) academicians invested in Mesoamerica, would die before admitting their life’s work had zero relevance to the geography of the Book of Mormon.
-Like we mentioned with other ancient societies and their ruins, they are fascinating, but they are not Jaredite, Mulekite, or Nephite.
+Like most (if not all) academicians invested in Mesoamerica, Hauck would die before admitting their life’s work had zero relevance to the geography of the Book of Mormon.
+As we mentioned, with other ancient societies and their ruins they are fascinating, but they are not Jaredite, Mulekite, or Nephite.

-Due to his efforts to prepare a new volume to correct the errors of his first, we will watch each segment as he posts them on the Meridian Magazine web site.
+Due to his efforts to prepare a new volume to correct the errors of his first, we will watch each segment as he posts them on the Meridian Magazine website.
 As far as we know, he is the first to claim that part of the Spiritual Geography was fulfilled in Guatemala.
-He is certain, absolutely certain that his view is right:
+He is sure, absolutely sure, that his view is correct:

 The only possible location where events of the Book of Mormon occurred was within Central America, specifically the region of eastern ancient Mesoamerica, which comprises Guatemala, southeastern Mexico, and Belize.
 This is because it is the only locality in the world that meets the geographic and cultural criteria as specifically stated in the Book of Mormon.
 I can state this without equivocation because of years of analytical experience and field testing in Guatemala and Mexico.”

 That is nonsense.
-What he meant to say, was, “According to my Book of Mormon cultural interpretations, and geographical extrapolations, I have a match.”
-No one doubts that he successfully reverse engineered his model.
-What is debatable however, are his extrapolations.
+He meant to say, “According to my Book of Mormon cultural interpretations and geographical extrapolations, I have a match.”
+No one doubts that he successfully reverse-engineered his model.
+What is debatable, however, are his extrapolations.

 “In addition to the consistency of the text and of the setting, there is a second compelling witness that this area of Mesoamerica was the homeland of the Jaredite, Nephite, and Lamanite people: it is the central location where the restoration of the Lord’s covenant promises are being reestablished among the remnant of His ancient peoples of the Book of Mormon.”